Fede2782/oneCompleter-Legacy/.github/ISSUE_TEMPLATE/bug_report.md

 labels: "bug"
 ---

-Device name:
-Rom name:
+OneUI Rom name (if different from stock):
-Android version:
+Android/OneUI version:
-Pixelify version:
+oneCompleter version:

 <!-- About the bug -->
 Bug Description: